drbean/edit/tsailin/pasteur_perspective.md

 **2. Theoretical Model**

-**2.1 The rise and conflicts in creating entrepreneurial universities **
+**2.1 The rise of and conflicts in the entrepreneurial university **

-On the initiative of developing the entrepreneurial university, *the new economics of science approach* argues that university research could not only contribute to knowledge creation but also supports the development of the knowledge application with economic benefits (Nelson, 2004;
+Contributing to the initiative to develop entrepreneurial universities, proponents of *the new economics of science approach* argued that university researchers could not only be involved in knowledge creation but could also support the development of knowledge applications with an economic benefit (Nelson, 2004;
 Partha & David, 1994; Stokes, 1997).
-Moreover, *the triple-helix
-approach* emphasizes that developing an entrepreneurial university could promote effective interactions between academia, industry, and government which forms a better regional and national innovation systems to support industrial innovation (Etzkowitz, 2003; Shane, 2004).
-In other words, the rise of entrepreneurial universities means that the universities should transit to new organizational trajectories for embracing the third mission, and coordinate the teaching, research, and commercialize works that could meet the expectation for promoting social and economic impacts (Chang et al., 2016; Clark, 1998; Etzkowitz, 2017).
+For their part, advocates of *the triple-helix approach* emphasized that developing an entrepreneurial university could promote effective interaction between academia, industry, and government and result in better regional and national innovation systems supporting industrial innovation (Etzkowitz, 2003; Shane, 2004).
+In other words, the call for entrepreneurial universities implied that the professoriate should transit to new organizational trajectories and embrace a third mission, coordinated alongside the traditional ones of teaching and research, of commercializing work that would have a social and economic impact meeting the expectations of society (Chang et al., 2016; Clark, 1998; Etzkowitz, 2017).

 However, in the developing entrepreneurial universities, it may induce some tensions with the traditional goals and norms of science (Ambos,